NATO: The World’s Largest Alliance

 Bettmann via Getty Images

 NATO’s founding members believed that expanding the alliance was crucial to ensuring peace in Europe.
-They offered membership to Greece and Turkey in 1952 and West Germany in 1955, the latter an especially consequential decision given Germany’s history of provoking conflict in Europe.
-With its entry into NATO, West Germany became more integrated with Western Europe and committed to never manufacturing weapons of mass destruction.
+They offered membership to Greece and Turkey in 1952 and West Germany in 1955.
+The inclusion of West Germany was an especially consequential decision given Germany’s history of provoking conflict in Europe.
+With its entry into NATO, West Germany became more integrated with Western Europe.
+In exchange for NATO membership, the West Germans also committed to never manufacturing weapons of mass destruction.
 In the words of NATO’s first secretary-general, the purpose of NATO was to “keep the Soviet Union out, the Americans in, and the Germans down.”

 Keystone-France/Gamma-Keystone via Getty Images

 West Germany’s entrance into NATO prompted the Soviet Union to create its own alliance: the Warsaw Pact.
 Although the Soviet Union already had bilateral defense agreements with most of its communist neighbors, the Warsaw Pact formalized these relations into a bloc that could act in a unified manner.
-By focusing on integrating the militaries of Warsaw Pact countries, the Soviet Union could control smaller east European countries more effectively, shielding them from NATO influence.
-The Soviet Union went to great lengths to retain these allies: when Hungarians demonstrated in 1956, calling for greater political and economic freedoms and the country’s withdrawal from the Warsaw Pact, the Soviet Union sent in tanks and crushed the protests, killing 2,500 Hungarians.
+By focusing on integrating the militaries of Warsaw Pact countries, the Soviet Union could control smaller east European countries more effectively.
+As a result, Eastern Europe was insulated from NATO influence.
+The Soviet Union went to great lengths to retain these allies: when Hungarian demonstrators called for greater political and economic freedoms and the country’s withdrawal from the Warsaw Pact in 1956, the Soviet Union sent in tanks and crushed the protests.
+The Soviet Union’s military intervention killed 2,500 Hungarians.

 Ronald Reagan Presidential Library

 During the Cold War, NATO deployed hundreds of U.S. missiles close to the borders of several Warsaw Pact countries, including the Soviet Union.
 At the same time, NATO leveraged the presence of these warheads to negotiate a dismantling of all short- and intermediate-range missiles with the Soviet Union.
 Ultimately, the strategy (known as the dual-track decision) was successful: the two sides reached an arms control agreement in 1987.
-The NATO-sponsored military buildup was risky and controversial among the European public, as it would have made any conflict that did erupt much deadlier.
+The NATO-sponsored military buildup was risky and controversial among the European public.
+The presence of warheads on the European continent would have made any conflict that did erupt much deadlier.

 Reuters

-In 1991, prompted by domestic political reforms and democratic momentum in the countries within its orbit, the Soviet Union disintegrated into Russia and fourteen other countries.
+In 1991, prompted by domestic political reforms and democratic momentum in the countries within its orbit, the Soviet Union disintegrated.
+Russia and fourteen other countries emerged from the ashes of the former communist country.
 This collapse and the dissolution of the Soviet-led Warsaw Pact marked a swift end to the Cold War.
 NATO had successfully achieved its mission of deterring armed conflict on the continent, keeping the Cold War mostly cold.
 It is rare for an alliance born in one strategic context to endure once that strategic context fundamentally changes.
 With the fall of the Soviet Union and the disappearance of its common foe, would NATO dissolve or persevere and take on new missions?

 At the end of the Cold War, NATO faced the question of whether it should continue to exist.
 Rather than retire one of history’s most successful military partnerships, NATO officials decided to reimagine the group’s mission.
 But many questions remained: Would the alliance stay the same size or admit new members?
 Would it remain a purely defensive alliance or expand its mission?
 Over the next decade, NATO expanded its membership and confronted new forms of instability outside its members’ borders.